 Sleeping pills are highly addictive, and the quality of sleep is not that good.
 Some studies have shown that you become dependent on the pills for sleep in a very short period of time, so my policy has been to never prescribe them.

-Some patients use the narcotic to help them sleep but that has the same effect: the sleep you get will be poor, and the ability to sleep without the pills is more difficult.
+Some weight loss surgery patients use the narcotic to help them sleep but that has the same effect: the sleep you get will be poor, and the ability to sleep without the pills is more difficult.

 If you are going to be up in the night what should you do?
 If you want to be sleeping then you shouldn’t reward yourself by watching television, hanging out in internet chat rooms, or reading a good book.
 Instead, follow the Christian Harris plan: if you have not fallen asleep in 45 minutes then get up and do something you do not like to do.
 For example, if you hate washing the dishes, then wash them or clean up something, scrub the kitchen floor, whatever.
 Do that for 45 minutes and go back to bed.
 If you are not asleep still then repeat what you did—yes, that means, re-wash the dishes.
 Again–45 minutes.
 You don’t get the feeling you have accomplished anything, and it isn’t fun.
 Eventually your body will get the joke, and simply sleep.
 If in several weeks you have another bout with insomnia, get up and wash the dishes.